-But if you consider the true cost of packaging and how it impacts your brand as much as your bottom line, you may start to question whether your packaging suppliers are actually a good fit.
-Formal packaging audits consider a lot of inputs and variables, but there are a few signs that can point you towards the conclusion that it’s time to source corrugate packaging from somewhere else: your packaging is not up to spec, your packaging supplier is not transparent and your supplier poses a threat to your organization.
+If you consider the true cost of packaging and how it impacts your brand as much as your bottom line, you may start to question whether your packaging suppliers are actually a good fit.
+Formal packaging audits consider a lot of inputs and variables, but there are a few signs that can point you towards the conclusion that it’s time to source corrugated packaging from somewhere else: your packaging is not up to spec, your packaging supplier is not transparent and your supplier poses a threat to your organization.

 Your Packaging is Not Up to Spec

 Packaging designers and engineers spend an incredible amount of time defining specifications related to the materials, shape and structure of each product’s packaging “system” (i.e., the sum of a product’s primary, secondary and tertiary packaging).
 Packaging specifications consider many different factors, including weight distribution, product tolerances and fulfillment methods, to ensure that goods and materials can make it through the entire supply chain unharmed.

 Every packaging parameter matters to the designers and engineers who defined them, but they don’t always translate to what actually gets made in the packaging factories, especially if your company is using antiquated tools governing the specification management process.
 According to a recent survey of packaging professionals, 70% of respondents indicated they were either using spreadsheets, shared folders or simply nothing to manage their specification data.
 If you don’t have a good system in place for managing specification data, you may also struggle to communicate those specifications to your suppliers and make sure that your suppliers are consistently delivering packaging to spec.
 Unfortunately, even small variations in any of these parameters can have major downstream consequences, especially if your packaging has been designed and specified with your supply chain in mind.